sarthak7awasthi/PETGNNs/README.md

 # PETGNNs

-PPFGNN is a Neural framework designed to perform federated learning while preserving privacy.
+PPFGNN is a Neural Network framework designed to perform federated learning while preserving privacy.
 This project integrates various privacy-preserving technologies such as Differential Privacy, Secure Multi-Party Computation (SMPC), Private Set Intersection (PSI), Homomorphic Encryption, and Sharding to ensure data confidentiality during collaborative training.
 PPFGNN is ideal for applications in fake news detection and fraud detection.

 **I have temporarily removed ML Backend which handles SMPC and Shamir's secret sharing.** I am upgrading the tech stack, and replacing tensorflow federated with PySyft and torch.
 There are many updates with the project.
 Will update the readme documentation soon.